tmacdevitt/garage/README.md

-First pass, I think its done.
+First pass, I think its done (actually there are bugs).

 Edit for PR